 Since they fit the existing holes perfectly, Matt and I were able to swap out all of the cabinets and pulls in minutes.

 The difference this swap makes is quite impressive for such a small change.
-I love the polished nickel against our gray cabinets.
+I love the polished nickel against our gray cabinets and white quartz countertops.
 There is just enough contrast from the shiny metal to the smooth gray cabinet.

 I love the mix of metals in this space.
 The polished nickel with the stainless steel and the ORB we have in our light fixture and even the ORB hinges we kept on the cabinetry.

 It’s funny how a mix of metals can make a space feel more cohesive, right?
 Sometimes you need to break things up to make them feel like they belong.
 We’ve learned a lot through the process of updating our kitchen.
 Check out our full kitchen makeover here and see my best tips of painting your oak kitchen cabinets here.

 I acknowledge that The Home Depot is partnering with me to participate in the promotional program described above (the “Program”).
 As a part of the Program, I am receiving compensation in the form of products and services, for the purpose of promoting The Home Depot.
 All expressed opinions and experiences are my own words.
 My post complies with the Word Of Mouth Marketing Association (WOMMA) Ethics Code and applicable Federal Trade Commission guidelines.